planetruby/gems/_posts/2015-02-26-state-machine.md

 end
 ~~~

-And define the Match class derived from `ActiveRecord::Base`:
+And derive the Match class from `ActiveRecord::Base`:

 ~~~
 class Match < ActiveRecord::Base